Distortion matrix approach for ultrasound imaging of random scattering media: Material and Methods

-The experimental set up consisted in an ultrasound phased-array probe (SuperLinear$^{\text{TM}}$ SL15-4) connected to an ultrafast scanner (Aixplorer\textregistered, SuperSonic Imagine, Aix-en-provence, France).
-This 1D array of 256 transducers displays an inter-element distance $p=0.2$~mm.
-The acquisition sequence consisted of emission of plane waves with 49 incident angles $\tin$ spanning $-24^o$ to $24^o$.
-The emitted signal is a {sinusoidal burst} of central frequency $f_0=7.5$~MHz, with a frequency bandwidth spanning from $2.5$ to $10$~MHz.
-In reception, all elements were used to record the reflected wavefield over a time length $\Delta t= 124$~$\mu$s at a sampling frequency of 30 MHz.
+The experimental setup consisted in an \laura{1D} ultrasound phased-array probe (SuperLinear$^{\text{TM}}$ SL15-4) connected to an ultrafast scanner (Aixplorer\textregistered, SuperSonic Imagine, Aix-en-provence, France). \laura{The array contains 256 elements with pitch} $p=0.2$~mm.
+The acquisition sequence consisted of emission of plane waves at 49 incident angles $\tin$ spanning $-24^o$ to $24^o$.
+The emitted signal was a {sinusoidal burst} of central frequency $f_0=7.5$~MHz \laura{and bandwidth of} $2.5$ to $10$~MHz.
+In reception, all elements were used to record the reflected wavefield over a time length $\Delta t= 124$~$\mu$s at a sampling frequency of $30$~MHz.